vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 export default overrides
 ```

-### Step 3 - Override the component or pass additional props to a it
+### Step 3 - Override or pass additional props to a component

 1. Choose if you want override the component or pass additional props to it